freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/the-odin-project/html-boilerplate-question-a.md

 ## --answers--

-It is to tell the browser which version of HTML to use to render the document.
+It tells the browser which version of HTML to use to render the document.

 ---

-It is to tell the browser that this document uses JavaScript.
+It tells the browser that this document uses JavaScript.

 ---

-It is used to tell important information such as the title of the document.
+It tells the browser the title of the document.

 ## --video-solution--